 There are also opportunities to work in the on-site Ure Museum, which houses the fourth-largest collection of Greek ceramics in the UK, outside of the module.
 You can also enter Greek and/or Latin tuition from beginner's to advanced level.

-Entry requirements: You are normally required to have a first or good upper second class honours degree (or equivalent from a university outside the UK) in a relevant humanities subject.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK, in a relevant humanities subject.